hayleemillar/thesis-project/README.md

 3. Use NPM to install required packages: `npm install`

 Success!
 The website should now be served at https://thesis.lndo.site.
-You should now be able to create a user and view the JWT demo hidden behind the authentication wall.
+You should now be able to create a user within a database and view the JWT demo hidden behind the authentication wall.
+Be sure to hash your password properly!